HDwayne/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 ![](qemu-sched.gif)

-**Source code location: p1-kernel/src/lesson04a**

 ## Overview
 From this experiment onward, our kernel starts to schedule multiple tasks.
 This makes it a true "kernel" instead of a baremetal program.

 This experiment focuses on scheduling and task switch.
 Tasks must voluntarily yield to each other.
 We defer interrupt handling to upcoming experiment.
 We will intentionally leave out interrupts, i.e. **timer interrupts are left OFF**.

 **Roadmap.** We will implement: